 To this figure, I have added three brightly colored growth curves.
 These predicted growth curves based on the results of our study on the impact of coherence (which represents level of understanding) on developmental growth.
 At this point, it’s important to reveal that all of the students included in our study of coherence were students in inner city public schools with a high percentage of students from low income families (the faded red group).
 Each curve stands for the predicted growth of a hypothetical student from these schools.
 In the 4th grade, our hypothetical students received time 1 coherence scores of 5.5, 6.5, and 7.5.
 These values were selected because they were close to the actual time 1 coherence scores for the three groups of students in the background graphic.
 (Actual average 4th grade scores are shown on the right.)
 The vertical scale represents developmental level and the horizontal scale represents school grade.

 As you can see, the distance between grade 8 scores predicted by the hierarchical regression is a bit less than half of the difference between the actual average scores in the background image.
-What this means is that in grade 8, a bit less than half of the difference between students in the three types of schools is explained by depth of understanding (as captured by our measure of coherence).
+What this means is that in grade 8, almost half of the difference between students in the three types of schools can be explained by depth of understanding (as captured by our measure of coherence).